pomadgw/pomadgw.github.io/src/about.md

 ---

-This is the blog by Rian (aka pomadgw, that's me!), a software engineer working as front end developer in Jakarta (well, office is Jakarta, currently doing remote work from home at Bogor.)
-I have worked in front end side for at least four years.
+This is the blog by Rian (aka pomadgw, that's me!), a software engineer working as front end developer in Jakarta (well, the office is Jakarta, currently doing remote work from home at Bogor.)
+I have worked in the front-end side since 2017.

-Obviously I know JavaScript, and I primarily work using Vue.
+I know JavaScript, primarily work using React, and have experience using Vue.
-I have interest in other JS frameworks, such as Svelte and React.
+I have an interest in other JS frameworks, such as Svelte.

-I also know Ruby, Python, and currently learning how to code in Rust and Kotlin.
+I also know Ruby and Python and am currently learning to code in Rust, Go, and Kotlin.

 I can speak Indonesian and English, and currently learning Japanese.
 I also plan to learn Arabic and German.